 While Cointreau is one of the oldest family-run distilleries in the world, it has also succeeded in staying current and relevant in an evolving consumer landscape.
 In 2018, for example, the brand updated the Cointreau logo, sharpening the letters to make it feel fresher and more modern.

 Cointreau is not just for sipping as an apéritif or as a digestif.
 Cointreau is also a popular ingredient in cooking.
 For example, in a sponge cake or with baked fruits, or as a salad dressing or sauce for fish.
-You can even use Cointreau to flavour coffee.
+You can even use Cointreau to flavor coffee.

 The brand has also launched a couple of other products alongside its most well-known orange liqueur.

-There’s Cointreau Noir, a blend of 70% Cointreau and 30% of the brand’s own Rémy Martin Cognac, macerated with walnuts and almonds to create a complex and rich flavour.
+There’s Cointreau Noir, a blend of 70% Cointreau and 30% of the brand’s own Rémy Martin Cognac, macerated with walnuts and almonds to create a complex and rich flavor.
 Best enjoyed neat and perfectly chilled.

 Then there’s Cointreau Blood Orange, where Corsican blood orange is added to the standard Cointreau ingredients, lending the classic liqueur a hint of fruity freshness.

 So what makes Cointreau so special?
 Sure, there’s its association with all things bold, luxurious, and, of course, French.
-But, what it really boils down to is the flavour.
+But, what it really boils down to is the flavor.
 There’s no other drink that so perfectly balances sweet and bitter, rich and fresh, and can be enjoyed in such a variety of ways.